Photos: Elle Danielle

-Dr. Aleta Simmons is the only Black dermatologist in Nashville and an Assistant Professor + Diversity Champion of Dermatology at Vanderbilt Medical Center.
+Dr. Aleta Simmons is the only Black dermatologist in Nashville and owner of Simmons Skin Center.
 Her calm demeanor will feel like you can share any of your skin needs with no judgment.
 Initially drawn to being a veterinarian, she decided to pursue another medical calling and has not looked back.
 Catering to patients of color and unique skin conditions, she is filling a major need in the city as Nashville continues to grow.
 It was cool, to sit down with Dr. Simmons to learn more about her journey into dermatology and also get a few skin tips.

 What are you creating in Nashville?

 I moved to Nashville to be closer to my family.
 However, my big goal was to help people.
 I think I’m in Nashville at a unique time to be the only Black dermatologist here.
 I want to foster and create community with others while also creating opportunities for education in terms of the dermatology field and the skin conditions that impact people of color.
 I think there’s a large gap in that kind of knowledge and having those connections is important so that people understand when they need to see a dermatologist.
 Along with knowing the things they can see a dermatologist for.
 Overall, just caring for Black Nashville is of huge importance to me.

 Nashville is growing, and in any growing city, there’s a variety of different needs.
 Being a dermatologist in the city gives me lots of opportunities to reach out to people in different facets of life and backgrounds.
 I take care of people from all across this area because there’s no one else catering to patients with skin of color and patients want to see someone who looks like them.
 As Nashville is growing and people are coming from all over, I’m starting to see people who have visited dermatologists in New York and now they’re coming to me.

 I think that I’m filling a gap, and there’s no time like the present.